zhihanyang2022/zhihanyang2022.github.io/_posts/policy_gradient/2020-06-23-policy-gradient.md

 Note that the expectation is over trajectories sampled from the training distribution, not the on-policy distribution.

 The easy-to-evaluate form of its gradient can be derived as follows.
-The important thing to note that is we no longer need to differentiate the distribution of $\tau$ w.r.t. $\theta$ anymore.
+The important thing to note that is we no longer need to differentiate the distribution of $$\tau$$ w.r.t. $$\theta$$ anymore.